nextpyp/pyp/docs/reference/known-issues.rst

 #.
 Jobs run perpetually

     - **Problem**: The jobs panel shows that processes are running (spinning cogs) even after processing has finished.
     - **Solution**: Cancel the jobs using the red button :fa:`ban,text-danger` in the jobs panel.
-If the problem persist, consult the :doc:`../install/troubleshooting<./troubleshooting>` section and report any problems using the Github's `discussion board<https://github.com/orgs/nextpyp/discussions>`_.
+If the problem persist, consult the :doc:`troubleshooting<../install/troubleshooting>` section and report any problems using the Github's `discussion board <https://github.com/orgs/nextpyp/discussions>`_.

 #.
 Default format used by singularity containers and out-of-memory kills